anindya2906/Udacity-DRLND-Navigation/Report.md

 The agent was able to solve the environment in 471 episodes with an average score of 13.03

 ## **Ideas for Future Work**
-Current we are using vanilla DQN Agent to solve the environment.
+Currently we are using vanilla DQN Agent to solve the environment.
 In futur we have plans to implement several versions of the DQN algorithm like **Double DQN**, **Dueling DQN** and the **Rainbow**.
 Also we plan to use **Prioratized Experience Replay** method to improve the training process.